HomeBlogContractingBasement Moisture Control: A BC Homeowner's Guide

 Controlling moisture before you finish your basement involves a multi-step approach.
 First, identify and repair all exterior water sources, such as grading issues or clogged gutters.
 Second, apply a robust waterproofing system to the foundation walls.
 Finally, install proper interior drainage and ventilation systems to manage any remaining humidity and prevent condensation.

 Successfully managing basement moisture requires an integrated system that addresses water from both outside and inside.
 The first step is always to inspect the exterior of your home.
 Ensure your gutters are clean and downspouts direct water at least six feet away from the foundation.
 The ground around your house should slope away to prevent water from pooling against the walls.
 For many older homes in Burnaby and New Westminster, regrading the landscape is a critical first step.
+For more details, see our guide on 2026 BC Secondary Suite Rules: What Is New for Laneway.

 Once exterior sources are managed, you must address the foundation itself.
 Concrete is porous and will absorb moisture from the surrounding soil.
 This is where professional waterproofing comes in.
 This is not a DIY project; it requires excavation and specialized materials to create a permanent barrier.
 We will explore the different methods in the next section.